-To help people on their recovery journey, each person we support within a service will have an independent tenancy agreement with a housing association.
+All our services provide rehabilitation and step-down programmes to adults with mental health needs and who may have behaviours that challenge.
+To help people on their recovery journey, each person we support within our services will have an independent tenancy agreement with a housing association.

 There isn’t a one size fits all solution when it comes to the level of support an individual may need, and needs will fluctuate over time.
 However, the high level of support and clinical input we provide is available to everyone.
 At each of our services a qualified Occupational Therapist, designs and implements a bespoke support programme for each resident.
 Support is provided by:

 • A Registered Mental Health Nurse